zuchunshan/NNparser/readme.md

 3. RNN network:

-- base: lstm, gru
-- gnmt
+`lstm, gru, gnmt`

-4.  one stage detection: ssd_mobilenet, ssd_r34
+4. one stage detection: `ssd_mobilenet, ssd_r34`

 5. Others Models can also be imported, as long as a input tensor is provided with the model.
 Please refer to **Section 4** for details.

 NOTE:
-1. gnmt model requires seq2seq, which will ask you to downgrade your tensorflow from 2.1+ back to 1.13.
+1. `gnmt` model requires `seq2seq`, which may ask you to downgrade your `tensorflow` from 2.1+ back to 1.13.
 Remember to upgrade it back to 2.1+ for other models when needed.

-2. Some models, such as densenet, will take significantly longer to render network graph because of its complexity.
-Based on our test (with CPU instead of GPU), a densenet121 takes about several minutes to finish, while densenet161/densenet169 would require more than 2 hours to generate corresponding PDF file.
+2. Some models, such as `densenet`, will take significantly longer to render network graph because of its complexity.
+Based on our test (with CPU instead of GPU), `densenet121` takes about several minutes to finish, while `densenet161/densenet169` would require more than 2 hours to generate corresponding PDF file.

 ### 2.2.
 Tensorflow version: keras2table